- Categorized in: Dog Breeds

 Upkeep & Health

-The Golden Retriever boasts a hearty appetite and thrives best on a balanced diet approved by your vet.
+As a large breed dog, the Labrador Retriever does have a hearty appetite and is best fed on a diet approved by your vet.

 New comments are currently disabled.